 Kentucky bourbon from the family that was the first commercial distiller in the state.
 Single barrel means that the bourbon is not only from a single distillery but from a single barrel that is hand selected by the master distiller.
 Each bottle from a different barrel can yield subtle taste differences.
 'Wine Enthusiast' considers it an aperitif bourbon that is lighter-bodied and whets the appetite.

 Kentucky straight, sour-mash whiskey.
 Made in Kentucky using a minimum of 51% corn.
 Mash from the previous day is used to start the fermentation process (this is sour-mash).
 Made from grains and limestone water.
+Aged for 4 years and charcoal filtered for a rich amber color and mellow flavor.
+Bottled at 90 proof.
 Uses a cork finish (stopper) like old time whiskey bottles.
-Amber color and smooth flavor.
+Serve on ice or mixed with your favorite soda.

 Very small batch bourbon handcrafted in Kentucky.
 Beverage Tasting Institute says it has 'Toffee nut and olive aromas.
 Round and silky entry with an off dry, buoyant medium body of rich toffee, peppery brown spices, and dried currant flavors.
 Finishes with a rich dried fruit, sweet caramel, and spice fade with a touch of minerality.
 Very lively and vibrant.'
 They give it a Highly Recommended rating.

 Premium Kentucky Straight Bourbon whiskey.
 A special blend of bourbons, aged 3-10 years, which is rested in new American oak barrels and old-time charcoal mellowed.
 The mash is 78% corn, with rye and wheat grains making up the remainder.
 Serve straight, over ice, or in your favorite bourbon cocktail.